simai/docara/stubs/site/source/docs/en/collections/collections-sorting.md

 ## Sorting by a Variable

 You can also sort your collection by the values of variables defined in the YAML front matter of each collection item.
-Add a `sort` key to the collection’s array in `config.php`, and specify the name of the field to sort by:
+Add a `sort` key to the collection's array in `config.php`, and specify the name of the field to sort by:

 > config.php